serverless/event-gateway/README.md

 Expose public HTTP/GraphQL/WebSocket endpoints backed by serverless functions or HTTP services.

-Endpoint is a mapping between path and HTTP method, and function.
+Endpoint is a mapping between path and HTTP method, and a function.

 #### Example: Create A REST API Endpoint